What is Insomnia?

 Nearly everyone has an occasional sleepless night.
 But your risk of insomnia is greater if:

 - You’re a woman.
 Hormonal shifts during the menstrual cycle and in menopause may play a role.
-During menopause, night sweats and hot flashes often disrupt sleep.
+During menopause, night sweats and hot flushes often disrupt sleep.
 Insomnia is also common with pregnancy.

 - You’re over age 60.
 Because of changes in sleep patterns and health, insomnia increases with age.